No return home for Swansea residents as work continues to ‘make gas main safe’

 Wales and West Utilities have reassured people they are carrying out rigorous checks to make sure the area is safe.

-Residents evacuated after a large house explosion in Swansea that claimed the life of one man and injured three more have still not been allowed to return to their homes as work continues to “make the gas main safe”.
+Residents evacuated after a large house explosion in Swansea that claimed the life of one man and injured three other people have still not been allowed to return to their homes as work continues to “make the gas main safe”.

 Those affected by the blast that ripped apart two houses in the Morriston area of the city on Monday morning are said to be “traumatised”, as others continue to fear the area remains unsafe.

+The man who died following the explosion on Clydach Road has been formally identified as 68-year-old Brian Davies.

-Police said an investigation is underway to establish the cause of the devastation on Clydach Road.
+Police said an investigation is underway to establish the cause of the devastation.

 Wales and West Utilities, who maintain the gas network, said they remain at the scene to make sure the area is safe and are “carrying out comprehensive checks in the local area to rule out any damage to our network as a result of the explosion”.